WITPASS/witpass-wordpress-docker-image/README.md

-# What is this image?
+# Introduction:
+This custom wordpress image is the simplest way to bring up a wordpress website, in an **immutable** way - using witline (now witpass) wordpress image.

-A custom wordpress docker image, with following features:
+It has the following features:
 * ablility to copy and install user provided plugins and themes into the docker image
 * can run any number of custom scripts; simply place them under `docker-entrypoint.d/`
 * our custom script first calls the official wordpress `docker-entrypoint.sh`, and only after that it runs custom scripts